Bangladesh: Can student uprising bring new, young leaders? – DW – 07/29/2024

 Going back to business as usual might not be easy, however.
 There have been allegations that several coordinators of the Anti-Discrimination Students' Movement were tortured and taken to the Detective Branch (DB) office of the Bangladeshi police, where they were coerced into declaring the withdrawal of the movement.

-Reports from Bangladeshi media indicate that some of them were apprehended from their residences, while others were taken from hospitals where they were receiving treatment.
+Reports from the Bangladeshi media indicate that some of them were apprehended at their residences, while others were taken from hospitals where they were receiving treatment.
 In a video message recorded in the DB office on Sunday, July 28, six coordinators declared end to the movement.

 Later that night, another coordinator surfaced in the media, announcing that movement was continuing.